M.V. Lee Badgett

 Linda R. Tropp

-Linda R. Tropp is Associate Professor of Psychology and Director of the Psychology of Peace and Violence Program at the University of Massachusetts Amherst.
+Linda R. Tropp is Professor of Psychology and Director of the Psychology of Peace and Violence Program at the University of Massachusetts Amherst.
 Her research concerns how members of different groups approach and experience contact with each other, and how group differences in power or status affect views of and expectations for cross-group relations.

 Lisa M. Troy is an assistant professor in the Department of Nutrition and the Commonwealth Honors College Professor in Nutrition.
 Her research interests include the effect of overall diet quality and components of a healthful diet on under-nutrition, obesity, metabolic syndrome and risk factors for diabetes and heart disease.